AMahrous/AMahrous/README.md

-### Hi there 👋, Ahmed Mahrous
+### Hi there 👋, I'm Ahmed Mahrous
-#### ROS Developer | Robotics Engineer

-I'm Ahmed MAhrous from Egypt, I'm a ROS Developer with a bachelor's degree in Mechatronics Engineering.
+I'm Ahmed Mahrous from Egypt, I'm a ROS Developer with a bachelor's degree in Mechatronics Engineering.
 Skilled in Python, C++, modelling, navigation, and control of autonomous vehicles.

+## Skills and Experience
+- React

-Skills: ROS / Python / C++ / JS / TS / HTML / CSS / Solidworks / Matlab
+ROS / Python / C++ / JS / TS / HTML / CSS / Solidworks / Matlab

 - 🔭 I’m currently working on freelancing ROS projects .
 - 🌱 I’m currently learning Internet of robotic things.